 The school ensures that appropriate filters and monitoring systems are in place to protect pupils from inappropriate and harmful online material.
+Any breaches or inappropriate searches on the school computer system will be reported to the Safeguarding Team.

 The school has a whole-school approach to online safety (see Acceptable Use policy including e-Safety).
 Pupils are taught explicitly about staying safe online and this is embedded throughout the curriculum.
+See Teaching online safety in school DfE June 2019.